ECTS

 c) Mixed classification.

-e) Classification on variables.
+e) Classification based on variables.

 IV - Principal component analysis

-Standardized PCA
+Standardized ACP

-b) Variable cloud, inertia and dual PCA.
+b) Variable cloud, inertia, and dual PCA.

 c) Duality relationships and joint interpretation of graphs.